matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/internal-endpoint-tyk-oas.md

 The [Internal Endpoint]({{< ref "product-stack/tyk-gateway/middleware/internal-endpoint-middleware" >}}) middleware instructs Tyk Gateway not to process external requests to the endpoint (which is a combination of HTTP method and path).
 Internal requests from other APIs will be processed.

-When working with Tyk OAS APIs the middleware is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}) either manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk OAS APIs, the middleware is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}) either manually within the `.json` file or from the API Designer in the Tyk Dashboard.

 If you're using the legacy Tyk Classic APIs, then check out the [Tyk Classic]({{< ref "product-stack/tyk-gateway/middleware/internal-endpoint-tyk-classic" >}}) page.